realth000/gitsumu/README.md

 const alsoNotImportantName4 = ['hostname'];
 ```

-Variable name is not important, the generated code will use the arg in annotaion `@CustomInfo()` as variable's name.
+Variable name is not important, generated code will use the first argument in annotation `@CustomInfo()` as variable's name.

 Generated code: